Updated March 2026

 Which vehicles qualify for the exemption?

-To be eligible for the FBT exemption, an electric car must meet all the following criteria:
+To be eligible for the electric car FBT exemption, the car must meet all of the following conditions:

-• Never had luxury car tax* (LCT) payable on it.
+• Have never had luxury car tax (LCT) payable on its importation or sale [ato.gov.au]

 What expenses are covered by the FBT electric car exemption?